Effective June 23, 2020, all donation bins are open.

 Did you know?
 On average, each resident discards about 37 kg of textiles per year, which results in about 3.4 million kg of waste that could have been repurposed.

 Residents can support their favourite charity with donations of unwanted, decent-condition textiles such as clothing, footwear, sheets, blankets and towels, curtains and sleeping bags, or find the nearest donation location by searching "donation bins" in the Kamloops Waste Wise App.

 The City's textile re-use partnership with Diabetes Canada gives residents some great options for donating, too.
-Residents can schedule free home pickups by visiting the Diabetes Canada online calendar or they can bring unwanted items in any condition to drop-off clothing donation bins at one of the following nine locations throughout Kamloops:
+Residents can schedule free home pickups by visiting the Diabetes Canada online calendar or they can bring unwanted items in any condition to drop-off clothing donation bins at one of the following eight locations throughout Kamloops: